Speech-to-Text Services: An Introduction

 Today's technology affords deaf individuals access to the world like never before.
 Speech-to-text technology is one such tool that brings access to individuals who are visual communicators.

-There are three main systems which are used to provide real-time captioning: 1) Communication Access Realtime Translation (CART), 2) C-Print®, and 3) TypeWell.
+Three main systems are used to provide real-time captioning: (1) Communication Access Realtime Translation (CART), (2) C-Print®, and (3) TypeWell.